Federal Legislative Priorities 2024

 DBQ encourages increasing spending levels through the appropriation process for the Airport Improvement Program (AIP), Essential Air Service, Contract Tower Program, and other programs that provide for the safe operation, development, and maintenance of facilities at airports around the country.

-Monies collected and deposited in the Airport and Airway Trust Fund must be protected from Sequestration or FAA operating uses.
+- Monies collected and deposited in the Airport and Airway Trust Fund must continue to be protected from Sequestration or FAA operating uses.

-DBQ Requests Congress to pass liability legislation that hold airports harmless for present and past use of PFOAS and PFAS in Aqueous Film Forming Foam mandated by the FAA and provide funding for the proper clean up and disposal of AFFF products manufactured with PFAS once an alternative is approved by the FAA.
+- DBQ Requests Congress to pass liability legislation that holds airports harmless for present and past use of PFOS and PFAS in Aqueous Film Forming Foam mandated by the FAA.

 State Legislative Priorities 2022

-Perfluoroalkyl and polyfluoroalkyl substances (PFAS) are a group of man-made chemicals that include Perfluorooctane Sulfonate (PFOS) and Perfluorooctanoic Acid (PFOA).
-AFFF firefighting foam has been mandated for use by the Federal Aviation Administration with no approved substitute to date.
+For decades the federal government has mandated the use of aviation firefighting foam that contained perfluoroalkyl and polyfluoroalkyl substances (PFAS) are a group of man-made chemicals that include Perfluorooctane Sulfonate (PFOS) and Perfluorooctanoic Acid (PFOA).

 In May of 2023 the Federal Aviation Administration released a document entitled “Aircraft Firefighting Foam Transition Plan” which outlines the process for replacing the current aircraft rescue and firefighting foam with a new, non-PFAS/PFOS based foam.
 The plan also highlights the costs that airports will incur as equipment, such as firefighting vehicles, firefighting equipment and airport fire suppression systems, will require decontamination or replacement.